SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_blocks.md

 This is the main task for the TCP-IP stack (LwIP).

 ### tmr_svc Task:
 This is the primary freeRTOS Daemon Task.
+This is the timer service that can be provided by freeRTOS.
+Currently, we don't use this feature.

 ### esp_timer:
 This task is created in response to any esp timer tasks that you create.
 This Task is the one that makes a timer call-back.